yaegassy/coc-pydocstring/README.md

 ## Commands

-- `pydocstring.run`: Run doq for file
+- `pydocstring.runFile`: Run doq for file
 - `pydocstring.install`: Install doq
   - It will be installed in this path:
     - Mac/Linux: `~/.config/coc/extensions/coc-pydocstring-data/doq/venv/bin/doq`